-The Mix Analysis report provides a study of sales orders based on the mix of labor, parts, and time since jobs were sold.
-This report was developed in conjunction with the Vital Management Group, an audio-video business process coach.
-Note: Clicking on any change order line will open the change order in the associated sales order.
+The Mix Analysis report provides a study of sales orders based on the mix of labor, parts, and time sold. iPoint developed this report in conjunction with the Vital Management Group, an audio-video business process coach.

-Here are the details you’ll find on this report:
+Here are the details you’ll find in this report:

 - Design Name – the name of the sales order